MECH2-at-Github/CaseWorks/README.md

 A: If it doesn't, I'll do my best to make it work.

 Q: What does it do?
-A: Mostly changes words.
-Also adds some links.
+A: Mostly changes words and adds some links.
 Eventually more things.
 <img width="1200" alt="CaseWorks Home Page" src="https://github.com/user-attachments/assets/bcab583f-127e-4e33-83c7-420bd629758e" />